By: Lisa Patel, MD, FAAP & Amanda Millstein, MD, FAAP

 Vitamin D: fortified cereals, fortified milk substitutes, mushrooms, or in some supplements

-Talk with your pediatrician if you have any questions or concerns about your child's diet.
+Talk with your pediatrician if you have any questions or concerns about your child's diet or health.

 About Dr. Patel